Who Evaluates Bank Loans?

 The evaluation system typically includes a thorough analysis of the borrower's financial statements, credit history, employment status, and different relevant factors.

-The mortgage officer or credit analyst may also consider the motive of the mortgage, the amount requested, and the collateral that the borrower is willing to place up.
+The mortgage officer or credit analyst may also consider the motive for the mortgage, the amount requested, and the collateral that the borrower is willing to provide.

 Once all of the necessary documents have been gathered, the mortgage officer or credit analyst will appeal to the financial organization's lending group, ultimately deciding if they want to approve the mortgage.